JasonBauer26/Apple_Predictions/README.md

 ![Apple_pred_ACFPAFC](https://github.com/JasonBauer26/Apple_Predictions/assets/145518855/81f35b2b-e56e-4e92-939e-9f421e5eaefe)

-These plots do not suggest any sort of seasonality, so I will move on to the check for stationarity.
+These plots do not suggest any sort of seasonality, but in general stock prices are seasonal, so I will move on to the check for stationarity with that in mind.
 I will be using the Augmented Dickey-Fuller test to check for stationarity.

 ![AppleStationarity](https://github.com/JasonBauer26/Apple_Predictions/assets/145518855/e8f44c33-a115-4026-8e62-4a8338b4bb72)